April 30, 2007

 Whatever.
 Happy, happy birthday.
 And endless more.
 Never ending.
 Everlasting.
 For eternity.

-April 23, 2007
+April 16, 2007

 In Atlanta: Remembering Holocaust Martyrs and Heroes

-What is the sound of a siren?
-The media describe the siren sound as wailing.
+The media describes the siren sound as wailing.
 I disagree.
-A siren is a thing, not a human.
-And on this day especially, we need to be very clear about the difference between them.
-Today, we're addressing evil and responsibility, and, per Rabbi Abraham Joshua Heschel, "Some are guilty; all are responsible."
+A siren is a thing, not a human or living being.
+And on this day especially, we need to be very clear about the difference between things and humans and living beings.
+Today, we're addressing evil and responsibility, and while “Some are guilty; all are responsible” (Rabbi Abraham Joshua Heschel).

 Sometimes the street scene turns weird!
-From the blog, Karen Alkalay-Gut Diary:

 The remembrance siren caught me driving [in Tel Aviv] on Gordon just before Dizengoff.
 My watch was wrong and I didn't know it was 10 a.m.
 I was taking Shusha to the kennel [to board during...] the conference, so when I opened the door to stand at attention she thought we had arrived somewhere and popped out.
 I didn't respond.
 She looked at me thinking I would direct her, warn her, but I was involved in tragedies, in thoughts.
 So she crossed the street and tried to look the lady standing at the gate in the eye.
 But the lady didn't look back.
 She crossed over again closer to Dizengoff, peering at first one and then another person standing at attention, clearly confused.
 A man at the door of his Mazda didn't notice that she jumped into his car and jumped out.
 It was a minute where she was the only thing moving on that busy street, and she bothered no one.
-But because I couldn't give my total attention to the awful history, and she was so curious and funny, it was the first time I didn't cry on Holocaust Day.
+But because I couldn't give my total attention to the awful history, and she was so curious and funny, it was the first time I didn't cry on Holocaust Day (Karen Alkalay-Gut Diary).

 Never say this is the final road for you.